 (See also Overview of Heat Illness Overview of Heat Illness Heat illness encompasses a number of disorders ranging in severity from muscle cramps and heat exhaustion to heatstroke (which can be a life-threatening emergency).
 Current estimates of heat-related... read more .)

 Symptoms of heat exhaustion are often vague, and patients may not realize that heat is the cause.
 Symptoms may include malaise, weakness, dizziness, headache, nausea, and sometimes vomiting.
 Syncope due to standing for long periods in the heat (heat syncope) may occur.
 On examination, patients appear tired, are usually sweaty and tachycardic, and may have orthostatic hypotension.
 Mental status is intact, unlike in heatstroke.
 Temperature is usually normal and, when elevated, usually does not exceed 40° C.

 Diagnosis of Heat Exhaustion

 Diagnosis of heat exhaustion is clinical and requires exclusion of other possible causes of a patient's symptoms (eg, hypoglycemia, acute coronary syndrome, various infections).
 Laboratory testing is required only if needed to rule out such disorders.
-Electrolyte levels should be measured to exclude severe hyponatremia in patients who have had excessive free water intake, particularly if they develop findings of brain dysfunction.
+Electrolyte levels should be measured to exclude severe hyponatremia in patients who have had excessive free water intake.

 Treatment of Heat Exhaustion